When to Transition from Crib to Bed?

 Let's have a look at timing first, right below.
 Or jump to How to help

-your toddler transition well
+your toddler transition well right away.

 When to transition?
 Choose your crib to bed moment wisely

-her crib to a "big kid" toddler bed is a big step for your little one!
+the crib to a "big kid" toddler bed is a big step for your little one!

 Timing this well is going to be critical.
-So when is a
+So when is a good age to

 transition to a toddler bed, or regular big bed?
 Most toddlers make